The Seasonic Prime TX-1300 ATX 3.1 wins in 5 out of 9 comparable specs, with 3 ties. Its biggest advantage is PCIe Connectors (233% better).

 AI Versus Verdict

 The Seasonic Prime TX-1300 ATX 3.1 is the objective winner of this comparison, securing more individual specification victories than the Corsair RM750x (2024).
-While both units share several identical technical attributes, the Seasonic Prime TX-1300 ATX 3.1 offers a significant performance advantage in total power delivery.
-Specifically, this unit provides a 73% higher wattage capacity compared to the Corsair RM750x (2024), making it the superior choice for systems requiring substantial power overhead.
+While both units share several identical characteristics, the most impactful advantage belongs to the Seasonic Prime TX-1300 ATX 3.1, which offers 233% more PCIe connectors than its competitor.
+This significant lead in connectivity ensures superior hardware compatibility for complex builds compared to the more limited configuration provided by the Corsair RM750x (2024).

 Generated by Gemini from the objective spec comparison above.
 AI advice is a summary, not a benchmark — always verify critical purchases.